Azure/azure-powershell/src/Network/Network/help/New-AzRoutingConfiguration.md

 ```

 ### -VnetLocalRouteOverrideCriteria
-Should we bypass NVA for destinations in spoke vnet.
+Should we bypass NVA for destinations in spoke vnet?
 'Contains' for no, 'Equal' for yes.
 Default is 'Contains'.

 ```yaml
 Type: System.String